arcus/education_fellows/reproducibility.md

 It's worth considering the words of an archaeological team that wrote an article about reproducible research for a lay audience in a [2017 *Slate* article](https://slate.com/technology/2017/07/how-to-make-a-study-reproducible.html):

 >However, while many researchers do this work by pointing and clicking using off-the-shelf software, we tried as much as possible to write scripts in the R programming language.
 Pointing and clicking generally leaves no traces of important decisions made during data analysis.
 Mouse-driven analyses leave the researcher with a final result, but none of the steps to get that result is saved.
-This makes it difficult to retrace the steps of an analysis, and check the assumptions made by the researcher.
+This makes it difficult to retrace the steps of an analysis, and check the assumptions made by the researcher. <br/> ... <br/>It's easy to understand why many researchers prefer point-and-click over writing scripts for their data analysis.
-...
-It's easy to understand why many researchers prefer point-and-click over writing scripts for their data analysis.
 Often that's what they were taught as students.
 It's hard work and time-consuming to learn new analysis tools among the pressures of teaching, applying for grants, doing fieldwork and writing publications.
 Despite these challenges, there is an accelerating shift away from point-and-click toward scripted analyses in many areas of science.

 ### Data management and metadata